sbelyea/sbelyea.github.io/_posts/2013-12-08-working-with-wraith.md

 - Changing the user agent
 - Setting cookies

-_Note: this post assumes that you've already configured Wraith on your local machine following the directions provided on the [repository page][1], and that you're somewhat unfamiliar with ruby (as I am).
+_Note: this post assumes that you've already configured Wraith on your local machine following the directions provided on the [repository page][1], and that you're somewhat unfamiliar with Ruby (as I am).
 It is meant to be a supplement to the read-me, not a replacement.
 I make the assumption that you are using phantom.js as your headless browser; slimer.js directions may be different._

 ## Working with page file extensions